ryan-james-smith/openlumen/docs/research.md

 ---

-*Prepared for the OpenLumen Project by Fat Possum Pty Ltd – 2025.*
+*Prepared for the OpenLumen Project by Don't Die Gloriously – 2025.*
 *All citations link to open-access or peer-reviewed sources.*